 As part of the online enrollment process, students must agree to a Financial Responsibility Statement, which in part states:

-“I understand and agree that when I register for any class at Middle Tennessee State University, (hereinafter referred to as the "Institution") or receive any service from the Institution, I am accepting full responsibility to pay all tuition, fees and other associated charges assessed as a result of my registration, and/or receipt of services.”
+“I understand that I am willfully accepting, without duress, the full legal obligation that requires me to pay for all tuition, fees and other associated charges assessed as a result of my registration, enrollment/attendance, and/or receipt of services, at, or provided by, Middle Tennessee State University...”

-For currently enrolled students, an e-Bill statement for unpaid charges will be emailed and available through RaiderNet at the beginning of every month.
+For currently enrolled students, an e-Bill statement for unpaid charges will be emailed and available through PipelineMT at the beginning of every month.
 Students are expected to pay the amount due immediately.

 Failure to meet financial obligations will result in a financial hold being placed on the student record, which will prevent the student from receiving transcripts, grade reports, or diplomas.